gzmatte/ATR/README.md

 ```
 > If u need to crack spotify, install [BlockTheSpot](https://github.com/mrpond/BlockTheSpot).

+> This is a personal use project. [^x]
+[^x]: I JUST DOING THIS FOR LEARNING.
+MAYBE I RECOPILE CODE AND TWEAKS FROM OTHER PEOPLE, GIVING CREDITS.
+IF U WANNA REMOVE THIS CONTACT ME https://gzmatte.github.io

 _CREDITS: KernelPanic, Amitxv, Matishzz, Imribiy, Pablerso, Amd64fox, Gosheto, Rapado, CatGamerOP, Fernando, etc.._